Add Documentation Edit the file on GitHub

 By default documentation is served in the English language for each flavor.
 Define

-property at the page frontmatter
+the locale property at the page frontmatter

 section to make it available in multiple languages for a given flavor.